IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/~igDoughnutChart_Adding.md

 - [Adding *igDoughnutChart* to an HTML Page](igDoughnutChart-Adding-to-an-HTML-Page.html): This topic explains how to add the `igDoughnutChart` to an HTML page.

-- [Adding *igDoughnutChart* to an ASP.NET MVC Application](igDoughnutChart-Adding-Using-the-MVC-Helper.html): This topic walks through instantiating an `igDoughnutChart` in an ASP.NET MVC application using the ASP.NET MVC helper.
+- [Adding *igDoughnutChart* to an ASP.NET MVC Application](igDoughnutChart-Adding-Using-the-MVC-Helper.html): This topic walks through instantiating an `igDoughnutChart` in an ASP.NET MVC application using Ignite UI for MVC.